 There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
 Multiple Sclerosis, or MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, producing nerve damage.
-Symptoms of MS can include spasticity, weekness, vision problems, pain, and cognitive dysfunctions.
+Symptoms of MS can include spasticity, weakness, vision problems, pain, and cognitive dysfunctions.
 A very distinct symptom of MS is sensitivity to heat.
 In fact, it’s reported that 60 to 80 percent of people who have MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.